xmorgan/get-set/README.md

 **Features**
 - Custom validation of type and value
-- Error on getting a nonexistent property
+- Error on getting not described property
 - Notification on value change
 - Reset to defaults